russetwolf/QueerBot/README.md

 Once you `git push` your changes, SSH into the VM from GCP Console, and `git pull` the new code.

+Get your `prod.env` file on the server too, however you want.
+I leave this as an exercise to the reader.

 Use `screen` to start a session that will run after your SSH session quits.
 Key commands:

 `sudo screen -list` will list all the detatched sessions, with id numbers.

 `sudo screen -S [id number] -p 0 -X quit` will kill a given session.

-`sudo screen -S QueerBot` to launch a new session, where you can cd into the Queerbot directory and run `node index.js` to start the server.
+`sudo screen -S QueerBot` to launch a new session, where you can cd into the Queerbot directory and run `node --env-file=prod.env index.js` to start the server.

 `Ctrl+A` `Ctrl-D` in quick succession to detetch from the session so you can quit your SSH session.